Educator Resources

 Is my student struggling with an anxiety disorder?

 Anxiety is useful in certain situations, some of the time.
-But how do you, the teacher or administrator, know when a student might be struggling with an anxiety disorder?
-In some situations, it may be obvious.
-For example, a young student who still cries and clings to his mother each morning at drop off, and remains sad and tearful for the first hour of each day despite school being in session for six months.
-Or the student who has lost her sister to suicide and now withdraws from others, has difficulty concentrating, is jumpy, and skips class daily.
-And finally, there is the student that spends upwards of thirty minutes in the bathroom several times a day, and has red, chapped, and bleeding hands.
-These highlight the more obvious examples of anxiety disorders in the classroom.
+But how can educators know when a student may be struggling with an anxiety disorder?
+In some cases, it may be obvious.
+For example, a young student who still cries and clings to their parent each morning at drop-off and is repeatedly tearful for the first hour of each day.
+Or a student who lost a loved one and now withdraws from others, has difficulty concentrating, is jumpy, and skips class.
+Or a student that spends 30+ minutes in the bathroom several times a day and has red, chapped, bleeding hands.
+These are more obvious examples of anxiety disorders in the classroom.

-Students spend between 25-30 hours or more in school each week.
-As teacher or administrative staff, you’re in a position to play an essential role in identifying and assisting students with unwanted anxiety.
+Students spend between 25+ hours in school each week.
+As a teacher or administrative staff, you’re in a position to play an essential role in identifying and assisting students with unwanted anxiety.

-The first step is to become educated about what anxiety disorders look like in students within the classroom setting.
-Anxiety specialists have identified that when a child or teen experiences anxiety more often (e.g., most days, and for months at a time), and more intensely than other peers of the same age, it is more likely that the student has an anxiety disorder.
+The first step is to learn how anxiety disorders look for students within a classroom setting.
+Specialists have identified that when a child or teen experiences anxiety more often (most days/ for months at a time) and more intensely than their peers of the same age, it’s more likely that they have an anxiety disorder.

-Furthermore, the frequent and intense symptoms that students with anxiety disorders encounter, often leads to significant disruption in their lives.
-This disruption can interrupt or even stop a student from participating in a variety of typical school-based experiences, such as:
+The frequent and intense symptoms that students with anxiety disorders encounter can create significant disruption in their lives, interrupting or even stopping a student from participating in various typical school-based experiences, such as:

 • Attending classes and school on a daily basis